tlk/googertaeller/README.md

 [`script -F`](https://www.unix.com/man-page/mojave/1/SCRIPT/) is used in the run.sh file to flush output after each write from tcpdump.

-please let me know if you are aware of a less convoluted way to do this without using a compiler.
+please let me know if you have any suggestions for less complicated (and compiler-free) ways to deal with buffer issues :-)